 Lady Gaga has revealed she’s getting married “soon” to her fiancé Michael Polansky, announcing the news in a surprise moment that has fans excited about the long-awaited wedding.

-The 39-year-old pop icon phoned into Bruno Mars’ iHeartRadio livestream “Romantic Radio” on Friday, March 6, 2026, and asked him to dedicate a special song to her and Polansky as they plan their nuptials.
+The 38-year-old pop icon sent a pre-taped message to Bruno Mars’ iHeartRadio livestream “Romantic Radio” on March 6, 2026, and asked him to dedicate a special song to her and Polansky as they plan their nuptials.
 Mars, 40, immediately recognized her voice and picked “Risk It All,” the opening cut from his February 2026 album “The Romantic,” as a possible first-dance song for the couple.

 The wedding update arrives almost two years after Gaga announced her engagement to Polansky, a tech entrepreneur and Harvard graduate, in July 2024.
 She made the reveal in a particularly memorable way at the Paris Olympics, introducing him as her “fiancé” while speaking with French Prime Minister Gabriel Attal.